triangledirt/books/RAPE!.md

 "Can you's hook me up, too?
 Because I's got a bitch that could use some of that."

 "Yeah.
 Just give me your numbers.
-I got horse tranquilizer, donkey tranquilizer, stuff they use in zoos---"
+I got horse tranquilizer, donkey tranquilizer, stuff they use in zoos—"

 "Let me ask you this.
 How does you decide between donkey tranquilizer and horse tranquilizer for a particular bitch?"